 Unfortunately, no pool but there were sunbeds in the garden if you wanted to relax.

-Also, if you wanted to eat outside instead, it’s in walking distance to some of the top-rated restaurants on Tripadvisor.
+Also, if you wanted to eat outside instead, it’s within walking distance of some of the top-rated restaurants on Tripadvisor.

-The thing I found surprising for a hotel of this standard (it’s 4* but I’ve stayed in 5*’s which were worse!) were that the prices were so reasonable.
+The thing I found surprising for a hotel of this standard (it’s 4* but I’ve stayed in 5*’s which were worse!) was that the prices were so reasonable.

 For a solo traveller, it was around £54 per night.
-But, always check how much tax is added on to the initial room rate.
-In Sri Lanka it’s 30%!!
+But, always check how much tax is added to the initial room rate.
+In Sri Lanka, it’s 30%!!